 - Serve as visual tool for students to connect prior learning and current learning

 How Can I Use Them?

 Just like with any other learning tool, it’s most effective when students interact with it.
-There are many times that I lay the groundwork for an anchor chart and students come along side me to help me build it.
+There are many times that I lay the groundwork for an anchor chart and students come alongside me to help me build it.
 This could look like students providing examples, answering questions, or filling out different parts of the chart.
 There are also times when I get an anchor chart started at the beginning of the week and my students complete it throughout the week as we continue our learning.
 I love to have the students draw or write on sticky notes and gather their responses on anchor charts when we are reviewing concepts.
-Students love it when it when I share the pen with them and let them write on the chart, too!
+Students love it when I share the pen with them and let them write on the chart, too!